LeoMaath/swimming-pool-cover/README.md

  Air at rest such as in glass or rock wool is kept ay rest in a structure of fibers and vacancies.
  Such a structure is extensive to store.

+30 mm is far less air thickness, but the air will be transfering convection heat while being heated by the water and being cooled down by de colder environmental air